spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 ### Application Registration

-The Data Flow Dashboard will land on the Application Registration page where we will register the sample task.
+The Data Flow Dashboard will land on the Application Registration view where we will register the sample task.

 ![Add an application](images/SCDF-add-applications.png)